gertingold/tools4scicomp/manuscript/git.rst

 point to share code.
 One way would be to grant all persons on the project read access to all local repositories.
 However, in general such an approach will result in a significant administrative load.
-It is much more common to exchange code via a central server, typically a Gitlab server run by an institution or a service like `Github <https://github.com/>`_.
+It is much more common to exchange code via a central server, typically a GitLab server run by an institution or a service like `GitHub <https://github.com/>`_.

 .. _gitlab:
 .. figure:: img/gitlab.*